Medical Laboratory Science Program Student Brochure

 The Medical Laboratory Science Program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 Regional Clinical Laboratory is accredited by the College of American Pathologists.

 5600 N. River Road, Suite 720

 Students are required to purchase approximately $450 worth of books.
 A nominal tuition of $300 is charged.
 Students are required to purchase personal liability insurance - approximate cost $25.00.
 Currently students receive a monthly stipend.
 Students should arrange for housing before reporting for training.
 Apartments or rooms are generally available in neighboring areas.

-Students are classified by the State of Texas as Professional Trainees and are eligible, after three months in the program, for the state of Texas group health insurance.
+Students are classified by the State of Texas as Professional Trainees and are eligible, after two months in the program, for the state of Texas group health insurance.
 Students are allowed to take major state holidays and have limited vacation and sick leave available.

 Rules And Regulations